zhenyasav/meteor-react-router-ssr/README.md

 - `postRender` [function(req, res)]: Executed just after the renderToString
 - `dontMoveScripts` [bool]: Keep the script inside the head tag instead of moving it at the end of the body
 - `disableSSR` [bool]: Disable server-side rendering, in case the application depends on code which doesn't work on the server.
+- `loadingScreen` [string]: An HTML string to display while the page renders, in case the `disableSSR` option is set to true.

 ### Scripts
 Unless you disabled it, the scripts yo have in the header will be moved down at the end of the body tag.